imagej/imagej.github.io/_pages/plugins/snt/key-shortcuts.md

 ---

 {% capture text%}
 Most SNT features are triggered by keyboard shortcuts.
 Shortcuts are typically single keystrokes and do not require other modifier keys to be pressed.
 Most are highlighted in the user interface.
-E.g., to toggle the *<u>H</u>essian analysis* checkbox, one only needs to press its highlighted letter, i.e., {% include key key='H' %}.
+E.g., to toggle the *Trace/Fill on Secondary <u>L</u>ayer* checkbox, one only needs to press its highlighted letter, i.e., {% include key key='L' %}.
 {% endcapture %}
 {% include notice icon="info" content=text %}